Tailor your graduate application form and CV to Gerald Eve

 How to approach:

-- Note the word ‘describe’: you need to go beyond just listing the skills required – you need to briefly say why each skill is necessary.
+- Note the word ‘describe’: you need to go beyond just listing your skills – you need to explain why each of your skill would be important for a graduate surveyor to have.

 The Gerald Eve covering letter